angelinopersia/papofic/src/models/README.md

 **3. Number**

-Multiple variants and structures of the same document and motive exist.
+Multiple variants of a model (same type of document and same motive/goal) may exist.
 The number will differentiate them.

 ---